paulmackinlay/state-machine/docs/implementation.md

 construct it with a `StateAction` that encapsulates the business logic needed for your app, and an exception handler.
 The exception handler is called when an exception in the `StateAction` is thrown.
 The handler has access to the `StateEvent` that was received when the exception happened, the `StateMachine` and the `Exception` itself.
-By wrapping `StateAction`s with the `HandleExceptionAction`you can handle errors in a single place.
+By wrapping all `StateAction`s with the `HandleExceptionAction`you can handle errors in a single place.

 ## Tracking the `StateMachine`

 If you need to track the `StateMachine` so that you can monitor the current state and any transitions, you can use a `StateMachineListener`.
-A single `StateMachineListener` can be set on the `StateMachine`, at build time here is how to add one:
+A single `StateMachineListener` can be set on the `StateMachine` at build time, here is how to add one:

 ```
 StateMachineListener sml = ...;